-\textbf{DeepSeek DeepThink (R1): } Upon its launch on January 20 2025, DeepSeek R1 (marketed as DeepThink) drew wide attention for matching the performance of costly proprietary LLMs while remaining free and requiring far fewer training resources.
-Because of this exceptional efficiency and cost‑effectiveness, we include DeepSeek DeepThink (R1) in our evaluation to measure its capabilities against the established models in our benchmark.
+\textbf{DeepSeek DeepThink (R1): } At its launch on 20 January 2025, DeepSeek R1 (marketed as DeepThink) attracted much attention for matching the performance of costly proprietary LLMs while remaining free and requiring far fewer training resources.
+Due to this exceptional efficiency and cost effectiveness, we include DeepSeek DeepThink (R1) in our evaluation to measure its capabilities against the established models in our benchmark.